-Careers Unlimited, L.L.C. would like to introduce you to the College.
-Careers Unlimited is a private college offering a bachelor's degree in dental Hygiene.
-The dental hygiene degree program is doing business as Utah College of Dental Hygiene (UCDH); this is a division of Careers Unlimited, L.L.C.
+The Utah College of Dental Hygiene is a private college offering a bachelor's degree in dental Hygiene.
 Our commitment to your success is paramount.
-The faculty at Careers Unlimited is dedicated to providing the best possible educational experience in an environment that will be uplifting, inspiring, and rewarding.
+The faculty at UCDH is dedicated to providing the best possible educational experience in an environment that will be uplifting, inspiring, and rewarding.